basic-web-components/basic-web-components/packages/basic-element-base/README.md

 <a name="DistributedChildren+distributedChildNodes"></a>
 ### elementBase.distributedChildNodes : <code>Array.&lt;Node&gt;</code>
-An in-order collection of child nodes, expanding any slot elements.
+An in-order collection of distributed child nodes, expanding any slot elements.
 Like the standard childNodes property, this includes text nodes.

   **Kind**: instance property of <code>[ElementBase](#ElementBase)</code>.
 Defined by <code>[DistributedChildren](../basic-component-mixins/docs/DistributedChildren.md)</code> mixin.
 <a name="DistributedChildren+distributedChildren"></a>
 ### elementBase.distributedChildren : <code>Array.&lt;HTMLElement&gt;</code>
-An in-order collection of children, expanding any slot elements.
+An in-order collection of distributed children, expanding any slot elements.
 Like the standard children property, this skips text nodes.

   **Kind**: instance property of <code>[ElementBase](#ElementBase)</code>.
 Defined by <code>[DistributedChildren](../basic-component-mixins/docs/DistributedChildren.md)</code> mixin.
 <a name="DistributedChildren+distributedTextContent"></a>
 ### elementBase.distributedTextContent : <code>string</code>
-The concatenated text content of all child nodes, expanding any slot elements.
+The concatenated text content of all distributed child nodes, expanding any slot elements.

   **Kind**: instance property of <code>[ElementBase](#ElementBase)</code>.
 Defined by <code>[DistributedChildren](../basic-component-mixins/docs/DistributedChildren.md)</code> mixin.
 <a name="$"></a>